thedeex/deex.statistics.api/README.md

     } \
     ]} \
     where:

--  last\_price - last price
+-  last\_price - last price;
--  sourceAsset - base asset
+-  sourceAsset - base asset;
--  market - market
+-  market - market;
--  source\_volume - volume of the base asset
+-  source\_volume - volume of the base asset;
--  dest\_volume - volume of the quote asset
+-  dest\_volume - volume of the quote asset;
--  destAsset - quote asset
+-  destAsset - quote asset.

 **Error:** If there is an error, the system responds with a 404 error code.